Twitter Change privacy policy: What am I doing now?

 By removing "Do not Track" and changing the way your data is shared, the site states that it will introduce new personalization and data settings that offer even more detailed control over how they [use] your data ”This means you can choose which information can be shared and which can not.

-This page seeks to authorize personalized advertising, personalization across devices, access to your location, tracking, of Twitter content online and sharing data with selected partners.
+This page seeks to authorize personalized ads, personalization across devices, access to you, tracking, viewing Twitter content online and sharing data with selected partners.

-In the mobile application, go to "Settings and privacy", "Privacy and security" and then "Personalization and data".
-This will take you to a page where you can enable or disable Twitter access to your information.
-You should also do the same in your browser by customizing your preferences.
+In the mobile app, go to “Settings and privacy,” “Privacy and security,” then “Personalization and data.”
+This will take you to a page where you can enable or disable Twitter's access to your information.
+You should also do the same in your browser by adjusting the preferencesyou

 You just need to know that the default setting for all your data is on.